jsoref/ceph/doc/releases/octopus.rst

   from this change, as they won't be blocked by the full pools which they are not writing to.
 In this release, ``ceph {set,unset} full`` is now considered as an invalid command.
-And the clients will continue honoring both the cluster-wide and per-pool flags to be backward comaptible with pre-infernalis clusters.
+And the clients will continue honoring both the cluster-wide and per-pool flags to be backward compatible with pre-infernalis clusters.

 * The telemetry module now reports more information.